Benchmarking Quantum Computers via Protocols, Comparing Superconducting and Ion-Trap Quantum Technology: AQT's IBEX Q1

 This section presents the results of the optimal lookup workflow we've done on the quantum computer IBEX Q1, of Alpine Quantum Technologies (AQT) located in Austria.
 This quantum computer has 12 qubits with all-to-all connectivity, illustrated in Figure~\ref{fig:ibex_qubit_map}.
 We numbered the qubits for the sake of clarity.
 Each qubit is assigned with a number from 0...11. \\

 AQT has a public execution window for the IBEX Q1 computer once a week.
 In order to prevent temporal inconsistency while still allowing us to correctly apply our proposed workflow, we performed the whole assessment over a single day, executing the first two selection stages (\textit{transmit} and \textit{do-nothing}) in the morning and after analysis of their outputs we execute the rest of the workflow.
 We performed this optimal lookup workflow on two separate days, 13th and 25th of August 2025.
 This section presents the results from the latter date, 25th of August 2025.
 Notably on this day the performance of IBEX Q1 computer was better than the first day, 13th of Aug, the results of which are presented in the appendix Section~\ref{sec:ibex_13Aug_workflow}.
+Although the overall QPU performance and our qubit selection process were better on August 25th, the August 13th execution notably succeeded in identifying an optimal sub-chip for the \textit{generalized transmit} (M=2) protocol.
+It is worth noting that both of the tested IBM QPUs failed to produce an optimal rectangular sub-chip for this specific protocol.